johnfairh/steamworks-swift/README.md

 * sourcekit won't give me a module interface for `CSteamworks` to see what else the importer is doing.
 Need to build the compiler and debug.
 It does look like 99%+ of the thing is coming in well.
-* Some [Steamworks SDK issues](#json_notes), nothing too serious.
+* Some [Steamworks SDK issues](#json-notes), nothing too serious.

 Plan then:
-* Offer a pure Swift module covering all of the current Steamworks API that does not dump the entire steamworks namespace into user code.
+* Offer a pure Swift module covering all of the current Steamworks API.
 * Leave out the deprecated and WIN32-only stuff.
 * Do not diverge too far from the 'real' API names to aid docs / searching / porting:
   I think this is a better starting point than doing a complete OO analysis to carve